MicheleColella/Boss-Logic-Demo/README.md

 Designed with user-friendliness in mind, the system emphasizes ease of use and configuration, enabling developers to integrate and customize the boss behavior in just a few steps.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 license.
 See the `LICENSE` file for more details.